hossainchisty/Quiz-Application-Backend/README.md

 ### Quiz Application APIs
+A Secure and Scalable Quiz Application with User Authentication, Quiz Management, and Leaderboard.
 #### API Routers and Methods

 List all the API routes and HTTP methods used in the project, along with a brief description of what each endpoint does.